MirrorNetworking/Mirror/doc/Articles/Components/NetworkManager.md

 -   **serverTickRate**
     Sets the target frame rate for the server.
 Default is 30.
 -   **showDebugMessages**
-    Use this property to control the amount of information Mirror outputs to the console window.
+    Use this property to control the amount of information MirrorNG outputs to the console window.
 -   **offlineScene**
     If you assign a Scene to this field, the Network Manager automatically switches to the specified Scene when a network session stops - for example, when the client disconnects, or when the server shuts down.
 -   **onlineScene**